-Place the 2.5" storage device into the storage device tray then secure it with four screws.
+- 3. Prepare the 2.5" storage device and the bundled set of screws. - Place the 2.5" storage device into the storage device tray then secure it with four screws.

-Push the storage device tray and HDD

-assembly all the way into the depth of the

-bay until the tray lever and spring lock

-clicks and secures the storage device tray
+5. Push the storage device tray and storage device assembly all the way into the depth of the bay until the tray lever and spring lock clicks and secures the storage device tray in place.

-in place.

-- When installed, the SATA/SAS/NVMe connector on the storage device connects to the SATA/SAS/NVMe interface on the backplane. - The storage device tray is correctly placed when its front edge aligns with the bay edge. - 5.
-Repeat steps 1 to 4 to install the other 2.5" storage devices.
+- When installed, the SATA/SAS/NVMe connector on the storage device connects to the SATA/SAS/NVMe interface on the backplane. - The storage device tray is correctly placed when its front edge aligns with the bay edge. - 6.
+Repeat steps 1 to 5 to install the other SATA/SAS/NVMe storage devices.